 Some of your employees may have family members they want to bring to Singapore with them.
 Certain professional and skilled workers can bring close family members such as married spouses and children under 21 through a Dependent’s Pass.
 Family members who don’t qualify for the Dependent’s Pass will need to get a Long-Term Visit Pass (LTVP).

 If you don’t understand the work pass requirements, you could deal with fines or delays in the incorporation process.
-Globalization Partners will ensure that you’re compliant from the start.
-As a global PEO, we can handle everything from hiring employees to dealing with Singapore work visas and payroll.
+As a global PEO, we can help.
 Contact us today to learn more about our comprehensive solution and how we can help you employ top talent in Singapore.